bdsegal/matrixStrucTest/README.md

 # matrixTest

-This is an R package that implements tests for block-diagonal structure in symmetric matrices as described in Segal et al. (2019).
-The null hypothesis is that the off-diagonal elements are exchangeable.
+Tests for block-diagonal structure in symmetric matrices (e.g. correlation matrices) under the null hypothesis of exchangeable off-diagonal elements.
+As described in Segal et al. (2019), these tests can be useful for construct validation either by themselves or as a complement to confirmatory factor analysis.
 Monte Carlo methods are used to approximate the permutation p-value with Hubert's Gamma (Hubert, 1976) and a t-statistic with unequal variance.
-This package also implements a Chi-squared statistic described by Steiger (1980)
+This package also implements the Chi-squared statistic described by Steiger (1980).

-Please see Segal, et. al for more information.

 ## Installation